Apps

 The symptoms and characteristics of dyscalculia can vary from person to person, but here are some common signs:

-Difficulty understanding and recognizing numbers: Individuals with dyscalculia may struggle to grasp the concept of numbers and their quantities.
-They may have difficulty counting, recognizing numbers, and understanding their magnitude.
+Difficulty understanding and recognising numbers: Individuals with dyscalculia may struggle to grasp the concept of numbers and their quantities.
+They may have difficulty counting, recognising numbers, and understanding their magnitude.

 Challenges with basic arithmetic operations: Dyscalculia can affect a person's ability to perform basic mathematical operations, such as addition, subtraction, multiplication, and division.
 Individuals may struggle with remembering math facts, applying procedures correctly, and understanding the relationships between numbers.